When you purchase an item through coupons or links on our site, we may earn an affiliate commission.

 As humans, we still make our core decisions in our primitive, subconscious minds.
 A part of our mind that evolved before we fully became human and developed the ability to reason.
 Since we have essentially no control over our subconscious mind, persuaders who realize this have significant power over us.
 They get us to do things and we are oblivious to their methods.

-However, we now know that the opposite is true.
+But, we now know that the opposite is true.
 The subconscious and our emotional state rules when it comes to decisions.
 This is why when we try to get others to listen to us by appealing to their rational minds we often end up with frustrating results.

 The key is to convince people on a subconscious level first.
 Get their subconscious mind aligned to saying yes to you and being more receptive with your ideas.
 Here are the best approaches for you to achieve this:

 Others are not impressed by your accomplishments and education to use as justification for being influenced by you.
 Make it all about you and you are essentially looking past the very person you expect to influence.
-Instead, people will light up if you ask them about themselves – their dreams and aspirations, who and what they are afraid of, and who is to blame for what they lack.
+Instead, people will light up if you ask them about themselves.
+Their dreams and aspirations, who and what they are afraid of.
+And who is to blame for what they lack.
 The best persuaders know this and always start here.

-Let others know you are genuinely willing to carry their load and walk all the miles with them before you even bring up your request.
+Let others know you are genuinely willing to carry their load.
+And walk all the miles with them before you even bring up your request.
 Now watch and see how eager they are to say YES to you!

 For more on this read The One Sentence Persuasion Course – 27 Words to Make the World Do Your Bidding By Blair Warren, eBook 2012.